Quick Answer

 ~$55 | 500 lumens max | Dual-fuel (CR123A or 18650) | IPX7 | ~113g

 I carried the ProTac 2L-X on a 14-hour SAR callout near Mt.
 Hood in January and it ran reliably in 22°F conditions on a single CR123A cell.
-The dual-fuel design is the key selling point — it accepts both disposable CR123A batteries and rechargeable 18650 cells, giving you real flexibility in extended emergencies.
+The dual-fuel design is the key selling point — it accepts both disposable CR123A batteries and rechargeable 18650 cells, giving you real flexibility during extended emergencies.
 The programmable switch lets you set it to high-only, low-first, or strobe-first.
 I leave mine on low-first.
 Con: The interface takes a minute to learn.
 Best for: Compact all-rounder for EDC, car kit, or jacket pocket.
-A strong tactical flashlight for survival use.

 SureFire G2X Pro — Most Reliable Disposable-Cell Light